Recipes

 Step 4

-Prepare the batter: In a medium bowl, whisk the chickpea flour, baking soda, and the remaining ½ teaspoon turmeric to combine.
+Prepare the batter: In a medium bowl, whisk together the chickpea flour, baking soda, and the remaining ½ teaspoon of turmeric.
 Season to taste with salt, then whisk in 1½ cups of cool water to make a smooth, thick but pourable batter.
 Set aside to rest for 15 minutes.

 Step 5